fanrongca/YOLO-DoA_TEMP/README.md

 - (6) CSV file (ie. predict.csv) containing real and predicted angels is generated in "saved_model_dir"

 # Contact
 Issues should be raised directly in the repository.
-Because the relevant code is in the application development stage, it is not convenient to disclose it again.
-For professional support requests please email Rong Fan at fanrong@cafuc.edu.cn.
+For professional support requests for the current version of the code, please email fanrong@cafuc.edu.cn.